 Please note that United Currency Exchange is not an international money transfer service, but instead offers foreign currency exchange to travellers.
 It allows you to exchange one currency for another in two ways:

 - Instore orders.
-You can physically visit one of the company's locations in the Melbourne CBD to exchange your cash.
+You can physically visit one of the company's locations in the CBD in either Melbourne or Sydney to exchange your cash.
 A pre-order feature is also available if you want to ensure that the store has sufficient stock of the currency you need.